2026 UEFA Women's Under-17 Championship

-The 2026 UEFA Women's Under-17 Championship will be the 17th edition of the UEFA Women's Under-17 Championship, the annual international youth football championship organised by UEFA for the women's under-17 national teams of Europe.
-Northern Ireland will be hosting the tournament.
-A total of eight teams will be playing in the tournament, with players born on or after 1 January 2009 eligible to participate.
+The 2026 UEFA Women's Under-17 Championship was the 17th edition of the UEFA Women's Under-17 Championship, the annual international youth football championship organised by UEFA for the women's under-17 national teams of Europe.
+Northern Ireland hosted the tournament.
+A total of eight teams played in the tournament, with players born on or after 1 January 2009 eligible to participate.

+The defending champions were the Netherlands, having won their first title by defeating Norway 2–1 in the 2025 final, but were unable to defend their title as they did not qualify for this tournament.

-This tournament will also act as UEFA's qualifier for the 2026 FIFA U-17 Women's World Cup in Morocco, with top five teams qualifying as the UEFA representatives.
+This tournament also acted as UEFA's qualifier for the 2026 FIFA U-17 Women's World Cup in Morocco, with top five teams qualifying as the UEFA representatives.

 Qualification

-50 (out of 55) UEFA nations entered the qualifying competition, with the hosts Sweden also competing despite already qualifying automatically, and seven teams qualified for the final tournament at the end of round 2 to join the hosts.
+A total of 50 out of 55 UEFA nations entered the qualifying competition, with the hosts Northern Ireland also competing despite already qualifying automatically, and seven teams qualified for the final tournament at the end of the qualifiers round 2 to join the hosts.